 ● No braided main line, except on spod or marker rods.

-● 35lb min. hook link (Beausoleil Carp & Cat link available to order).
+● 35lb min. braided hook link (our Carp & Cat link available to order).

 ● No lead core or leaders of any kind including Safezone leaders.